With a blank map of Argentina or an outline map of Argentina you can learn…

 Download as PDF (A5)

 Colombia is a country that is rich in natural resources.
 It has minerals, fuel, oil, agricultural products, and precious stones.
-Not only does Colombia have a great wealth in raw material, but it is also a very industrious country.
+Not only does Colombia have a great wealth in raw materials, but it is also a very industrious country.
 The nation produces anything from construction equipment to military supplies, prefabricated buildings, software, shoes, cosmetics, pharmaceuticals, and more.
-The United States, the European Union and China are the principal trade partners of Colombia.
+Colombia’s principal trade partners are the United States, the European Union, and China.

-Activity idea: Can you research in which province there are certain industries?
-Each province, due to its geographic position and the natural resources of the area, has developed its economy around what it has available.
+Activity idea: Can you research in which province there are specific industries?
+Each province, due to its geographic position and the area’s natural resources, has developed its economy around what it has available.
 Make a legend and color code the provinces according to their industry!

 Blank Colombia Map with Capitals

 Bogotá is the capital city of the country of Colombia.
 It is also the capital of the department of Cundinamarca.
 It has been classified as the Capital District, with equal power to a department.
-A part from Bogotá, there are four other cities that likewise have been denominated special districts.
-Barranquilla, Buenaventura, Cartagena, and Santa Marta have the distinction of being considered notable municipalities.
+Apart from Bogotá, four other cities have likewise been designated special districts.
+Barranquilla, Buenaventura, Cartagena, and Santa Marta are considered notable municipalities.

 Download as PDF (A4)